-Have you ever wanted to make changes to your Ads campaigns, but wanted to understand whether those changes will help you reach your business goals?
+Have you ever wanted to make changes to your AdWords campaigns, but wanted to understand whether those changes will help you reach your business goals?
 Over the next few weeks, we’re rolling out campaign drafts and experiments to help you test changes to your campaigns, easily measure results, and apply the changes that are working well for your business.

 Use drafts to stage your changes